FAQs –

 When do the radiotherapy sessions happen?

 Treatments are performed throughout the normal working day.
 We do not perform radiotherapy treatments during the weekend.
 We do treat patients on some, but not all, bank holidays and never on Christmas day.
+However this depends on caseload and bank holiday treatments may not occur.

 Where does my pet stay during radiation and what is the exercise/feeding regimen?